beginning of content

 What causes psychosis?

 The causes of psychosis are complex.
-However, psychosis is thought to be caused by an interaction between genetic and environmental factors.
+It's thought to be caused by a mix of:

-It's likely that some people are born with a predisposition to develop this kind of illness and that certain things can trigger their first episode.
+It's likely that some people are more likely to get a psychotic illness.
+Certain things can trigger your first episode.
 Common triggers include:

-People with particular risk factors are more likely to develop psychosis, including:
+Some people are more likely to develop psychosis, such as those with:

-Some medical conditions have been known to cause psychosis, although this is rare.
+Some medical conditions have also been known to cause psychosis.
 These include:

-Research also shows that too much dopamine may be associated with psychosis.
-Dopamine is one of the chemicals in the brain that sends information from one brain cell to another.
-Having high levels of dopamine could interrupt the pathways in the brain responsible for memory, emotion, social behaviour and self-awareness.
+Research also shows that too much dopamine may be linked to psychosis.
+Dopamine is a chemical messenger in your brain.
+Having high levels of dopamine may interrupt the pathways in your brain responsible for:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-Different tests may be needed to work out the diagnosis and any underlying causes.
-Tests may include:
+Different tests may be needed to work out the diagnosis.
+These tests may include:

 How is psychosis treated?